For a super simple, easy fall decor, grab a pumpkin container and make some adorable fall succulent planters!

 - Line the hole with plastic (I used a grocery sack) before you pour in your soil.
 Once you have planted everything, trim the excess plastic from the edge of your plantings.

 As you may have noticed from my hand model above, this project was simple enough for my four year old to help me.
-Don’t forget to water your little plants… But be careful not to overwater as there is no hole for excess water to escape.
+Don’t forget to water your little plants… But be careful not to overwater as there is no drainage hole for excess water to escape.
+And too much moisture can cause root rot.
+See more about good watering routines for succulents here.

-And enjoy these little beauties in your home this fall!
+And enjoy these little succulent-topped pumpkins in your home this fall!